William P. Means

 Bill earned his bachelor’s degree from Purdue University with a double major in Psychology and General Communications.

-Following five years working in the mental health field, Bill attended law school at the Indiana University School of Law – Indianapolis, earning his J.D., cum laude.
+Following five years working in the mental health field, Bill attended law school at the Indiana University School of Law – Carmel, earning his J.D., cum laude.

 After graduating from Purdue University, Bill began his career working with severely and profoundly mentally disabled adults for approximately two and one-half years.
 Bill’s next job was with a community mental health center where he worked with mentally ill and substance dependent adults.
 The five years Bill spent focusing his career on assisting those with mental health issues provided Bill with experience in working and communicating with individuals dealing with various stressors and helping them cope and improve.